maryakola/Random-Quote-Geberator/README.md

 The application is built using HTML, CSS, and JavaScript.
 Upon loading the page, a random quote is displayed on the screen along with the author's name.
 Clicking the "Generate Quote" button will generate a new random quote, which replaces the previous one.
-The quotes used in this application are sourced from a third-party API, such as Goodreads or Quotes API.
+The quotes used in this application are sourced from a third-party API.
 This project provides a fun and easy way to discover new quotes and authors.